EmpPowiUDE/NovalandGuide/docs/source/otreeProject.rst

     This file contains various configuration settings for the oTree project, including the PARTICIPANT_FIELDS and SESSION_CONFIGS.

-    **Applications**
+    **Apps**

-    Applications are the individual components of an oTree project that define the different parts of the experiment.
+    Apps are the individual components of an oTree project that define the different parts of the experiment.
 Each application has its own set of models, views, and templates.

     **Models**